 How to disseminate priorities to researchers and research funders.
 What extra work is needed?

 - Finding appropriate research funders

 - Funders of research with the appropriate interests in addressing treatment uncertainties can be found in both the public and the charitable sector.

-- Finding appropriate researchers
+- Communicating with appropriate researchers